 representedOrganization.id.root representedOrganization.id.extension

+These parameters are intended to convey the identifier of the organization who is authorized to make the knowledge request.

-The Clinical Knowledge Requester may use these parameters to pass the organization’s id and assigning authority to the Clinical Knowledge Source.
+The Clinical Knowledge Requester may use these parameters to pass the organization’s id and assigning authority to the Clinical Knowledge Directory.

-When these parameters are present and the assignedAuthorizedPerson.id parameters are absent, the Clinical Knowledge Source shall use this information in the audit log to identify the requester.
+When these parameters are present and the assignedAuthorizedPerson.id parameters are absent, the Clinical Knowledge Directory shall use this information in the audit log to identify the requester.

 patientPerson.administrativeGenderCode.c